jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 :yellow:`REFACTOR`: make it better
 =================================================================================

-* I change the name of the test to be more descriptive
+* I change the name of the test to be clearer

   .. code-block:: python
     :emphasize-lines: 1